-We never doubt the quality of the natural light because the sun is an approximated black body, one feature of black body is that it radiates full spectrum in visible range without any gaps, which means any visible color tones are all vivid under the natural light, we say the color rendition performance is perfect.
+We never doubt the quality of the natural light because the sun is an approximated black body.
+One feature of black body is that it radiates full spectrum in visible range without any gaps, which means any visible color tones are all vivid under the natural light, we say the color rendition performance is perfect.
 Things will be different when turning to artificial lighting because of the discrepancy of illuminance principle.

-Incandescent is an ideal light source since it is an approximated black body as well, but it also radiates huge amount of heat which is not friendly to the subject, and considering the unpromising life time and efficiency, incandescent is not suitable for photography lighting gradually.
+Incandescent is an ideal light source since it is an approximated black body as well, but it also radiates huge amounts of heat which is not friendly to the subject, and considering the unpromising life time and efficiency, incandescent is not suitable for photography lighting gradually.

-Human captures luminance and color by rod and cone cells in the retina, while cameras sense light by Charge Coupled Device (CCD) or Complementary Metal-Oxide Semiconductor (CMOS) with silicon base.
+Humans capture luminance and color by rod and cone cells in the retina, while cameras sense light by Charge Coupled Device (CCD) or Complementary Metal-Oxide Semiconductor (CMOS) with silicon base.

 CRI is the calculated measurement from spectral power distribution (SPD) and SPD is the fingerprint of a light that we should care most, sometimes a relatively high CRI does not mean high quality light.